ionic-team/ionic-docs/src/pages/theming/dark-mode.md

 ## Ionic Dark Theme

-Ionic has some recommendations for variables to use based on the mode the app is using.
-We've created a set of new Ionic Colors for dark mode.
-Most of the colors are barely changed, but it's important to note that we switch the `dark` and `light` colors.
+Ionic has some recommendations for variables to use based on the device the app is using.
+We've created a set of new Ionic Colors for dark mode that should be applied to both iOS and Material Design.
+Most of the colors are barely changed, but it's important to note that we switch the `dark` and `light` colors in dark mode.

 In the below examples, we are only applying the variables to the `body.dark` selector and adding the `dark` class to the document body using JavaScript as mentioned in the [combining with JavaScript](#combining-with-javascript) section.